yxycman/costs-optimizer/README.md

 Allows you to quickly analyze the usage of your (supported) AWS resources and provide you with low-hanging-fruit suggestions to optimize the AWS cloud costs.

-You can combine the parameters to a script choosing the region and services you would like to scan.
+You can combine the parameters provided to a script choosing the region and services you would like to scan.

 ### Supported Services